Thursday, November 12, 2009

 "Under current legal situation, they have to deal with consequences.
 In an ideal legal world, this would not be a legal matter.
 Families should deal with inappropriate drinking as the circumstances indicate."

-"Driver's license or permit revoked and not be able to drive until a specific time in the future.
+"Driver's license or permit revoked and not be able to drive until a specific time in the future."
+"I don't know...but it shouldn't be pleasant."

 "Discussion, limiting of privileges but NOT revoking extracurricular such as sports.
-We need them to be more occupied, not less.
+We need them to be more occupied, not less."

 "Counseling."